Kayrah87/AgileOctopusAPI/README.md

 Welcome to the Agile Octopus API Wrapper.<br>
 This may be included in any PHP project and will soon be adapted for Laravel

-You may access all of the information you require for this package at [Octopus.energy]('https://octopus.energy/dashboard/developer)
+You may access all of the information you require for this package at [Octopus Energy]('https://octopus.energy/dashboard/developer)

 ---